Pictures of Tools

 Klein Screwdrivers

-Klein screwdrivers aren't exactly what you'd expect to see in a tool tour, but I bought a couple when I was re-outfitting my electrical tool belt and I was amazed at the difference from the Craftsman I have everywhere.
-Can you imagine a Phillips head screwdriver that fits right and whose tip doesn't distort at the drop of a hard turning screw?
+Klein screwdrivers aren’t exactly what you’d expect to see in a tool tour, but I bought a couple (≈1997—and for the next few years) when I was re-outfitting my electrical tool belt and I was amazed at the difference from the Craftsman I have everywhere.
+Can you imagine a Phillips head screwdriver that fits right and whose tip doesn’t distort at the drop of a hard turning screw?
 In Canada you can get them in Robertson (square drive) tips at Home Depot!
-Both the flat tip and Phillip's head I got for my electrical belt have a short stud extending out of the handle parallel to the shank (you can just make it out in the full size picture) that can be used for turning a loop on a piece of wire.
+Both the flat tip and Phillip’s head I got for my electrical belt have a short stud extending out of the handle parallel to the shank (you can just make it out in the full size picture) that can be used for turning a loop on a piece of wire.
 Nice touch.

 Klein 10-in-1 Screwdriver